stjornvisi/Stjornvisi/README.md

 ##Get ZF2

-navigate to your _workspace_ directory
+Navigate to your _workspace_ directory.
+Then run the following command.
+It will use _composer_ to fetch the latest version of the _ZF2 Skeleton App_ which is just a simple git repository holding the correct folder structure for a _MVC ZF2 Application_.

 	$ composer create-project --stability="dev" zendframework/skeleton-application Stjornvisi

 	(Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?
 Y)

-This will fetch a skeleton application and store it under _Stjornvisi_ directory.
+This will fetch the skeleton application and store it under _Stjornvisi_ directory.
 Now remove all rubbish

 	$ cd Stjornvisi
 	$ rm .gitignore